w3f/polkadot-wiki/docs/general/glossary.md

 Short for "test network": an experimental network where testing and development takes place.
 Networks are often executed on a testnet before they are deployed to a [mainnet](#mainnet).

-## Tokenization

-The process of replacing sensitive data with non-sensitive data.

 ## Tracks

 Each [Origin](#origin) is associated with a single referendum class and each class is associated